mukundan316-cell/UseCaseFramework/replit.md

 Preferred communication style: Simple, everyday language.

+**LEGO-Style Architecture Mandate (Updated January 2025)**: All buttons, modals, components and features must be implemented as reusable LEGO blocks where possible.
+Follow the "Build Once, Reuse Everywhere" principle to maintain consistency and reduce development overhead.
+Every new UI element should be evaluated for reusability potential before implementation.

 ## Project Reference Guide

 The project follows strict architectural principles and coding standards documented in `REFERENCE.md`.
 All contributors and AI agents must review this guide before making changes to ensure consistency, modularity, and maintainability.
 Key principles include LEGO-style modularity, metadata-driven design, built-in quadrant logic, database-first persistence, and extensibility without regression.